top of page

 My Story

 Life in no way is linear.
-It’ full of ups and downs and multiple life phases that both challenge and shape what we are today.
+It is full of ups and downs and multiple life phases that both challenge and shape what we are today.
 Some phases are more challenging than others, but life would be boring without them, right?
 My story is no different.

-Fast forward through college and my early twenties – honestly, that could be a whole book in itself – and I find myself in the next major phase of my life: A single dad of a beautiful daughter, working a 45+ hour a week job, and out-of-shape and left feeling unhealthy and stuck.
+Fast forward through college and my early twenties and I find myself in the next major phase of my life: a father of a beautiful daughter, working a 45+ hour a week job, and out of shape, unhealthy, and left feeling stuck.
 I no longer felt like I had the energy to be active, my sleep was terrible, and the thought of finding even 15 minutes to workout seemed impossible.

 One day, I decided all that needed to change.
 My first step was to go out and purchase a Wii and the EA Sports “Active 2” game.
 I focused on small wins in my weekly schedule.
-I worked out early in the mornings or before bed.
+I worked out early in the mornings or late at night when my child was asleep.
 Slowly, this continued to build into a consistent effort of small wins – my perspective and mindset began to change.
 I had more energy, I felt better about myself, and I was sleeping better.

 This momentum continued to build: at-home workouts on the Wii turned into visits to my local gym, and I found myself eyeing my first challenge as the “new me.”
 Two challenges to be exact: GORUCK Challenge (Class #685) in Pittsburgh, PA, followed by a Tough Mudder in Buffalo, only a couple weeks later.
 I was hooked and back to feeling like myself again.
 There was no challenge that I couldn’t take on.